Monthly Traffic Data – Update for February 2026

-The Vehicle Activated Signs (VAS) record all traffic movements into our village.
+The Vehicle Activated Signs (VAS) record all traffic movements in and out of our village.
 There are three signs located at Moor Road, East Road and Ladywell.
 On a monthly basis, the data from these signs is downloaded and a detailed summary produced.
-This shows the number of vehicles coming into the village passed these 3 signs, the number per day on average, the number of vehicles speeding and that number as a % of the total.
+This shows the number of vehicles coming into (inbound) or out of the village (outbound) passed these 3 signs, the number per day on average, the number of vehicles speeding and that number as a % of the total.
+See full summary below.

 Are traffic calming measures needed?
 Please let me have your thoughts by e-mailing me on Wilsonlymm1961@btinternet.com